scalableminds/webknossos/docs/keyboard_shortcuts.md

 | V                                 | Copy Segmentation of Current Cell From Previous Slice       |
 | SHIFT + V                         | Copy Segmentation of Current Cell From Next Slice           |

-Note that you can enable *Classic Controls* which won't open a context-menu on rightclick, but instead erases when the brush/trace tool is activated.
+Note that you can enable *Classic Controls* which won't open a context-menu on right-click, but instead erases when the brush/trace tool is activated.

 | Key Binding                       | Operation                                                   |
 | --------------------------------- | ----------------------------------------------------------- |